CamilCar/memory-game/README.md

 - I have confirmed that the game results will always be correct.

-- I can confirm that the header, options, instructions, footer and results are all readable, and if css fail to load, vital content will still be visable to user.
+- I can confirm that the header, options, instructions, footer and results are all readable.
+But if css fail to load, vital content is not visable to user, as this game relies on the css to work.

 - I have tested with devtool Lighthouse that all colors and fonts are easy to read.